havpet/ipvx/README.md

 * GET / : IP in plain text
 * GET /host : IP and host in plain text
 * GET /json : IP and host in JSON
-* GET /9.9.9.9 : Info about specific IP in JSON
+* GET /9.9.9.9 : Info about specific IP in JSON (configured to use ipinfo.io)
 * GET /domain.com : Domain blocklist status from Quad9 DNS (for threat intel etc.)

 ## Usage: